Prithviraj Sukumaran Stuns With His Transformation In 'Aadujeevitham'

-Kochi, April 8 (IANS) In the late hours of Friday, Mollywood star Prithviraj Sukumaran hastened to release the trailer for his next ‘Aadujeevitham’ after it was found to be leaked online.
-Directed by national award-winning, the film looks poised to impress, the teaser indicated.
+In the late hours of Friday, Mollywood star Prithviraj Sukumaran hastened to release the trailer for his next ‘Aadujeevitham’ after it was found to be leaked online.
+Directed by national award-winning Blessy, the film looks poised to impress, the teaser indicated.

 The pan India actor who took to social media to share the trailer with his fans, wrote, ” AADUJEEVITHAM Yes, it was unintentional.
 No, it wasn’t meant to be ‘leaked’ online.
 But I guess by now most of you know that the AADUJEEVITHAM trailer, cut exclusively for the festival circuits is online.
 So here it is, The AADUJEEVITHAM, The GOAT LIFE (unfinished, work in progress) trailer meant exclusively for various festivals around the world.
 Hope you like what you see.”